AyushIIITU/Virtual-Fit/README.md

-# AyushiIITU Virtual Fit 💪
+# Virtual Fit 💪

-**AyushiIITU Virtual Fit** is a full-stack virtual fitness application that combines a feature-rich mobile app built with **React Native + Expo** and a robust backend powered by both **Go** and **Python**.
+**Virtual Fit** is a full-stack virtual fitness application that combines a feature-rich mobile app built with **React Native + Expo** and a robust backend powered by both **Go** and **Python**.
 It offers real-time fitness tracking, pose detection, nutrition recommendations, and an intelligent fitness chatbot.

 ## 🏗️ Project Structure